The European Commission is reportedly planning to harden its stance against member states who fail to adhere to democracy and the rule of the law.

 It is to be welcomed that EU institutions plan to get tough on member states that flout democratic norms and where illegality reigns.
 But if is to avoid accusations of double standards it needs to be applied to all, regardless of size and clout.

 And when in the name of tackling the sovereign debt crisis the Commission and ECB are placing the burden of adjustment on the little man, doing something about one of Europe’s wealthiest and most arrogant men might even win back some of the EU’s lost credibility, both in Italy and elsewhere.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.